Inle Lake Region

 The Far North

 Myanmar’s far northern range of Himalayan ‘Ice Mountains’ is one of the world’s least-known ‘last frontiers’.
-Hkakabo Razi (19,295ft), the nation’s loftiest summit, is over a half a mile higher than Mont Blanc and had never been climbed until 1996.
-Perhaps that’s not surprising given that the trek to reach its base camp took almost a month.
+Hkakabo Razi (19,295ft), the nation’s loftiest summit, was not conquered until 1996, but that’s not surprising given the trek to reach its base camp takes several weeks.
+The surrounding Hkakabo Razi National Park is considered a treasure trove of biodiversity.